Neck Pain & Tension Headache Relief in St Albans

 Tension headaches and migraine-pattern headaches.
 Driven by tight sub-occipital muscles and upper traps.
 Releasing these areas often resolves the headache pattern entirely.

 Stress-related neck pain.
 Tension that flares with workload and never fully goes.
-Combined methods reach the deep cervical fascia where the pattern locks in.
+The combined approach reaches the deep cervical fascia where the pattern locks in.

-Sleep-related stiffness and waking with a stiff neck.
-Often driven by chronically tight muscles that don't fully release at night.
+Sleep-related stiffness.
+Chronically tight muscles that don't fully release at night.
 Cupping and Hijama release the fascia and improve circulation, leading to better recovery during sleep.

 Sports and gym-related neck and shoulder strain.
-Tightness from heavy upper-body training, repetitive movement, or poor recovery between sessions.
+Tightness from heavy upper-body training, cricket bowling, repetitive overhead movement or poor recovery.
 The combined approach speeds recovery and prevents chronic patterns developing.
+See our Sports Recovery page or Sports Massage St Albans page if training recovery is your primary focus.

 Frequently Asked Questions